NOAA-EMC/global-workflow/docs/source/noaa_csp.rst

 The following image describes the general settings for the respective cluster.
 These attributes are specific to the user and the respective user's group allocation.
 The right-most panel provides a breakdown of the costs related to the requested compute and storage resources.
-In addition.
+While there is a space to place an SSH key here, RDHPCS recommends adding any SSH keys under the respective user's ``Account➡Authentication instead``.
+This will allow you to connect from another machine instead of using the Parallel Works web terminal.

 .. image:: _static/noaacsp_cluster_2.png